 Legislative leaders puzzling out split House rules before likely recounts

-Recounts in Shakopee and St. Cloud will determine if Republicans take control of the House or the parties have to work with a 67-67 split, but the DFL trifecta is over.
+Recounts in as many as two races could determine if Republicans take control of the House or the parties have to work with a 67-67 split, but the DFL trifecta is over.

 And Minnesota is going into a budget year, without the record-breaking surplus the state had in 2023.

-With such a small margin, candidates can request a taxpayer-funded recount.
-Reached Wednesday, Ek and Paul said they were both looking forward to the recounts, though the recounts won’t begin until later this month.
+If the margin is 0.5 percentage points or smaller, candidates can request a taxpayer-funded recount.
+Reached Wednesday, Ek and Paul said they were both looking forward to the recounts, though recounts won’t begin until later this month.

 “Over 9,000 voters voted for me,” Ek said.
 “It’s only fair to them that we are confirmed in the results.”